Lingoda 2026 Guide Series

 Last updated: 2026/01/05

-Choose Sprint if you can protect one fixed daily time slot and want a built-in motivation system (rules + cashback pressure).
-Choose Regular Courses if your schedule changes daily, you travel often, or you don’t want rule pressure.
+Choose Sprint if you can protect one fixed daily time slot and want a built-in motivation system with rules and cashback pressure.

 Want to save money on Lingoda?